JohnH2448/Anvil-Demo/README.md

 7. FreeRTOS compatibility

 ## Design Context
-Anvil-Core was personally developed as a Sophomore project to learn computer archetecture.
+Anvil-Demo was personally developed as a Sophomore project while learning computer archetecture.
+It serves the primary role of being a practice build for the upcoming Anvil series CPUs.
 The design emphasizes experiential learning through iterative development rather than drop-in cannonical solutitions.
 As a result, certain HDL choices and dataflow strategies may differ from conventional textbook design.
 These decisions reflect the exploratory nature of the project and the process of building the core from concept rather than reference.
 For students and new designers, I encourage you to move past hesitation and begin building, even before you feel fully prepared.
 The design process itself will drive your motivation and naturally introduce the knowledge required to succeed.

 ## Licence
-Anvil-Core is fully open source and free to use under the project's license.
+Anvil-Demo is fully open source and free to use under the project's license.
 You are welcome to use, modify, and integrate the core into your own projects.
-If you end up using Anvil-Core, I’d love to hear about it — feedback and project showcases are always appreciated.
+If you end up using Anvil-Demo, I’d love to hear about it — feedback and project showcases are always appreciated.
 Email: jch0100@uah.edu